t2-g/BioHash/README.md

 # BioHash

-Working on this two-step authentication method using psedorandom generators like - Blum Blum Shub and more such algorithms.
+Working on this two-step authentication method using pseudorandom generators like - Blum Blum Shub and more such algorithms.